-Safeco is also one of the few RV insurance companies to offer options such as pet coverage, electronic lock and key replacement, vacation liability, audio-visual, and custom equipment protection.
+Safeco also is one of the few RV insurance companies to offer options such as pet coverage, electronic lock and key replacement, vacation liability, audio-visual, and custom equipment protection.
 It also offers worldwide coverage for damage or indirect loss of use for rental vehicles.

 Best for Full-Time RVers: Good Sam